 - Repeated courses are factored into the GPA, Completion Rate/PACE and Maximum Timeframe calculations.
 The first repeat course will not be calculated into the GPA requirement; however, the course will be calculated as an attempted and unearned course for Completion Rate/PACE and Maximum Timeframe calculations.
 Students can only repeat a successfully passed course using federal aid one additional time.
 Repeats may affect a student's Completion Rate/PACE and Maximum Timeframe. - Incomplete grades ("I") are factored into the Completion Rate/PACE and Maximum Timeframe requirements.
 When an "I" is updated to a final grade, the final grade received will be factored into the SAP calculation at the time of the next scheduled evaluation.
-SAP calculations for all other grade changes instituted for prior terms will be recalculated at the time of the grade change. - Withdrawals are not factored into the GPA calculation; however, withdrawals are included in the Completion Rate/PACE and Maximum Timeframe calculations.

-- Transfer credits accepted by the College will not be factored into the GPA calculation, but all accepted credits are included in Completion Rate/PACE and Maximum Timeframe calculations.
+SAP calculations for all other grade changes instituted for prior terms will be recalculated at the time of the grade change. - Withdrawals (courses receiving a grade of "W") are not factored into the GPA calculation; however, withdrawals are included in the Completion Rate/PACE and Maximum Timeframe calculations. - Transfer credits accepted by the College will not be factored into the GPA calculation, but all accepted credits are included in Completion Rate/PACE and Maximum Timeframe calculations.
 Following acceptance of transfer credits, an official SAP review of these transfer credits will be completed at the end of the semester of enrollment at CACC. - Academic Bankruptcy will be factored into the GPA, Completion Rate/PACE, and Maximum Timeframe calculations. - Developmental courses are factored into the GPA, Completion Rate/PACE, and Maximum Timeframe calculations.
-A student may receive federal aid for up to 30 developmental hours. - Courses dropped during the add/drop period are not factored into GPA, Completion Rate/PACE or Maximum Timeframe calculations. - Audit courses are not considered credits attempted or earned; therefore, students cannot receive federal aid for audited courses.
-Audited courses are not considered in the SAP calculation. - Completion Rate/PACE calculations are rounded based on traditional rounding rules (e.g., 66.5% = 67%).
+A student may receive federal aid for up to 30 developmental hours. - Courses dropped during the add/drop period (unless the dropped courses result in a full withdrawal as above) are not factored into GPA, Completion Rate/PACE or Maximum Timeframe calculations. - Audit courses are not considered credits attempted or earned; therefore, students cannot receive federal aid for audited courses.
+Audited courses are not considered in the SAP calculation. - Completion Rate/PACE calculations are rounded based on traditional rounding rules (e.g., 66.5% = 67%). - Students who are on Satisfactory Academic Progress (SAP) Suspension may be able to regain eligibility by paying for courses out of their pocket or using other funding to meet requirements for GPA and Pace/Completion Rate.
+If a student is on Maximum Timeframe suspension, the student cannot gain eligibility unless the student has an approved appeal.